dhellmann/pymotw-3/source/tarfile/index.rst

 :Purpose: Tar archive access.

-The ``tarfile`` module provides read and write access to UNIX tar archives, including compressed files.
+The ``tarfile`` module provides read and write access to Unix tar archives, including compressed files.
 In addition to the POSIX standards, several GNU tar extensions are supported.
-UNIX special file types such as hard and soft links, and device nodes are also handled.
+Unix special file types such as hard and soft links, and device nodes are also handled.

 .. note::

-  Although ``tarfile`` implements a UNIX format, it can be used to create and read tar archives under Microsoft Windows, too.
+  Although ``tarfile`` implements a Unix format, it can be used to create and read tar archives under Microsoft Windows, too.

 Testing Tar Files